Bucky O'Hare: Legacy

-Comic book artist Neal Adams and Continuity created a short online 3-D cartoon of Bucky O'Hare.
+In 2008, Continuity Studios produced a CGI animated Bucky O'Hare short, partially adapting the opening scene of the original comic, in which the Righteous Indignation comes under fire from a Toad squadron, even featuring dialogue lifted straight out of the comic.

-In 2006, Neal Adams was reportedly working on a Bucky O'Hare movie project.
+In 2006, Neal Adams was reportedly working on a Bucky O'Hare film project.
 No updates were provided and the project is presumably cancelled.

-The graphic novel Neal Adams Presents Bucky O'Hare and the Toad Menace was re-released in 2008 in manga format by Vanguard Press.